Special prosecutor appointed in Indiana amid attorney general groping allegations

 Marion County Superior Judge Lisa Borges on Tuesday appointed Daniel Sigler, an attorney from Fort Wayne, to investigate the allegations against Hill.

-Sigler served as an Adams County prosecutor for 20 years as a Democrat and formerly prosecuted former Indiana Secretary of State Charlie White in a 2012 voting fraud case.
+Sigler served as an Adams County prosecutor for 20 years as a Democrat and prosecuted former Indiana Secretary of State Charlie White in a 2012 voting fraud case.

 Hill, a Republican, is accused of drunkenly touching several staffers and a state representative at a bar in March.